 Harvard China Student Internship Program

 The Harvard China Student Internship Program (HCSIP) is offered in partnership with Chinese corporations, NGOs/NPOs, and multinational companies in China.
 Students experience modern China through their internship placements and gain an introduction to Chinese history and culture, all while learning first-hand about life in the workplace.
-The structure of the program includes a nine-week internship, a week-long field trip, and numerous cultural events.
+The structure of the program includes a nine-week internship, a week-long field trip (not taking place in 2021), and numerous cultural events.

 Since 2008, HCSIP has grown into one of the largest and most successful summer internship programs at Harvard.